Contact Center Trends

 9. Average handle time.

 The elapsed time from when an agent answers a call until the agent disconnects.
-The average handle time can be decreased by thoroughly training agents, ensuring that the call is routed to the most appropriate agent using skill-based routing, using call center software that integrates with helpdesks and CRMs, and continuously monitoring for agent inefficiencies.
+The average handle time (AHT) can be decreased by thoroughly training agents, ensuring that the call is routed to the most appropriate agent using skill-based routing, using call center software that integrates with helpdesks and CRMs, and continuously monitoring for agent inefficiencies.

 10. Adherence to schedule.